humangeo/rawes/README.md

 JSON Encoding
 -------------

-By default, rawes will encode datetimes (timezone required!) in JSON data to UTC ISO8601 strings to second precision.
-If elastic has no mapping defined, this will result in the default mapping of 'dateOptionalTime.'
-Timezones are required for automatic serialization: you may want to use a python module like python-dateutil or pytz to make your life easier.
+By default, rawes will encode datetimes (timezone required!) to UTC ISO8601 strings with 'second' precision before handing the JSON off to elasticsearch.
+If elasticsearch has no mapping defined, this will result in the default mapping of 'dateOptionalTime.'
+Timezones are required for this automatic serialization: you may want to use a python module like python-dateutil or pytz to make your life easier.
 ```python
 from datetime import datetime
 from dateutil import tz